vaccfr/Website-Core/README.md

 ### About

-This project came about in July / August of 2020 as a new version for the aging VATFrance website.
+This project came about in July / August of 2020 as a new version for the aging French vACC website.
 The goal of this project is to build a fully new front- and backend interface and logic for our division, with one key goal: simplicity and efficiency.

 This website will feature both a 'guest' landing area, as well as an authenticated member dashboard, available to anyone with a vatsim account.